joemfb/group-by/README.md

 *FIXME*

+### <a name="additional"/> Additional Modules

+##### group-by-config

+This module provides functions for discovering indices, and grouping them by root document QNames.
+This allows for zero-knowledge, dynamic generation of **group-by** queries.
+Additionally, this module generates and processes serialized **group-by** query definitions.

+_**Warning: this is experimental software!** This module uses un-supported features of MarkLogic Server, which are subject to modification or removal without notice._

+##### cts-extensions

+This modules contains experimental new query types which are used by **group-by-config**, specifically `ctx:root-element-query`.

+_**Warning: this is experimental software!** This module uses un-supported features of MarkLogic Server, which are subject to modification or removal without notice._

 ### License Information

+###### group-by
-Copyright (c) 2014 Joseph Bryan.
+- Copyright (c) 2014 Joseph Bryan.
 All Rights Reserved.

-Copyright (c) 2014 Gary Vidal.
+- Copyright (c) 2014 Gary Vidal.
+All Rights Reserved.

+###### additional modules
+- Copyright (c) 2014 Joseph Bryan.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.